emiloberg/node-red-contrib-tellstick/README.md

-# node-red-contrib-telldus
+# node-red-contrib-tellstick

 # Module is a work in progress!
+Soon to be published on NPM

 This is a full featured [Node-RED](http://nodered.org/) module to communicate with a [Tellstick](http://www.telldus.se/products/tellstick), [Tellstick Duo](http://www.telldus.se/products/tellstick_duo), and [Tellstick Net](http://www.telldus.se/products/tellstick_net)